-Thean Hou is a colorful Chinese temple in Kuala Lumpur, Malaysia, with some awesome architecture.
+Thean Hou Temple is a colorful Chinese temple in Kuala Lumpur, Malaysia, with some awesome architecture.

-It’s a contemporary building (1980s), but it has all of the classic features that make Chinese cultural objects so cool.
+It’s a contemporary building (1987), but it has all of the classic features that make Chinese cultural objects so cool.
+We’ve been to Thean Hou Temple a bunch of times over the years, and it’s always fun to explore.

-The temple has 6 tiers, and it’s fun to walk around all of them.
+The temple has 6 tiers, and it’s interesting to walk around all of them.

 From the top stories, you can also get some nice views of the surrounding highrises in Kuala Lumpur city.
 Thean Hou is a short distance from KL center, so it’s very easy to come here on a short detour if you’re already visiting the city.